-A 52-week high level generally works as an indicator for investors as stocks near that level are perceived to be winners.
+Investors generally consider 52-week high as a criterion to pick stocks.
+This is because stocks near that level are perceived to be winners.

-Notably, investors often wonder if the stock is overpriced considering the high price level.
-While the apprehensions are not absolutely baseless, all stocks hitting a 52-week high are not necessarily overpriced.
+However, given the high price, investors often wonder if the stock is overpriced.
+While the speculations are not absolutely baseless, all stocks hitting a 52-week high are not necessarily overpriced.

 52-Week High: A Good Indicator

 Many a time, stocks hitting a 52-week high fail to scale higher despite having potential.
 This is because investors fear that the stocks are overvalued and expect the price to crash.